 6. Contact Your Employer

 If you will miss time from work as a result of the car accident, you will want to contact your employer.
 Call or email your supervisor, and explain that you need to take time off because of your injuries.
-If you don’t have enough sick days or paid time off (PTO), you should consult with an attorney regarding the options you have available.
+If you don’t have enough sick days or paid time off (PTO), you should consult with an auto accident attorney regarding the options you have available.

 7. Keep Your Accident-Related Records in One Place

 In order to keep track of everything, it is a good idea to keep all records pertaining to your car accident in one place.
 To do this, you can create a file where you keep your repair estimates, statements of benefits (SOBs), medical bills, and all other accident-related documentation.
 For emails, you can create a folder or label that is specific to your accident.
-Not only will this help you keep track, but it will also make it easy for you to provide everything to your attorney.
+Not only will this help you keep track, but it will also make it easy for you to provide everything to your auto accident lawyer.

 8. Start a Daily Log or Journal